Blog

-Every payment reconciliation process produces exceptions.
+Every reconciliation process produces exceptions.
 A transaction fails to match, a settlement entry does not align with the processor record, a fee comes through net instead of gross.
 The question is not whether exceptions will occur.
-It is whether your workflow catches them in real time, routes them to the right person, and closes them at the transaction level before they compound.
-More than 70% of cross-border payment exceptions still take longer than five days to resolve.
+It is whether the workflow catches them in real time, routes them to the right person, and closes them at the transaction level before they compound.
+More than 70% of cross-border payment exceptions still take longer than five days to resolve, according to SmartStream.
 For most teams, that is not a data problem.
 It is a workflow problem.

 A reconciliation exception, sometimes called a reconciliation break, is an unmatched transaction surfaced during payment reconciliation.
-Two records that should align, such as a processor entry and its corresponding settlement entry, or a bank credit and a ledger entry, do not match on a key field such as amount, currency, identifier, or date.
+Two records that should align — a processor entry and its corresponding settlement entry, or a bank credit and a ledger entry — do not match on a key field such as amount, currency, identifier, or date.
 The break is a signal.
-It does not, on its own, tell you whether the underlying transaction contains a genuine error.
+It does not, on its own, confirm that the underlying transaction contains a genuine error.

 The common causes inside payment operations include:

 Operational drag is the visible cost.
-According to PYMNTS Intelligence, 66% of accounts payable teams reported an increase in manual workload year-over-year, with reconciliation work fragmented across systems and exceptions investigated across departments.
+PYMNTS Intelligence reported that 66% of accounts payable teams reported an increase in manual workload year-over-year, with reconciliation work fragmented across systems and exceptions investigated across departments.
 Payment settlements, refunds, chargebacks, and fees each require separate tracking.

 The hidden costs are more serious.
 Unresolved exceptions distort general ledger balance accuracy, delay month-end close, and create compliance risk when regulatory reporting deadlines are missed.
 They also mask financial discrepancies: duplicate payments, missing fees, and incorrect settlement that quietly compound into write-offs and revenue leakage.
 Basware identified more than 10,800 incorrect payments in a single year, recovering roughly $1M per $1BN spent, and noted that over 70% of businesses are affected by invoice or payment fraud annually.
 Without duplicate payment detection and revenue leakage detection built into the workflow, those losses compound.

-Then there is the audit problem.
+There is also the audit problem.
 A workflow with no audit trail cannot prove to a sponsor bank, regulator, or external auditor how an exception was resolved or who made the call.
 Audit trails are not optional for regulated finance operations.
 They are a baseline financial control.

 A mature exception management workflow runs four distinct stages.
 Each stage has its own failure modes, and leaving any one of them to manual effort shifts the cost back onto the reconciliation team.